Student Guide: Discovering the Colors Behind Afterimages

 - Immediately after looking at the image, look at the white space to the right of the image.
 What do you see in the white space?

 - Use colored pencils or a basic computer graphics program to draw the afterimage you saw.
-You can use the blank space in Figure 2 below to draw the afterimage.
+You can use the blank space in Figure 2 to draw the afterimage.

 - What are the colors of the three pieces of the circle in the afterimage?
 Why do you think each piece of the afterimage has the color it does?
 Hint: Think about which cone cells you use to see each color and how the primary additive colors mix together to make other colors.